GearHost/Docs/docs/how-to-publish-your-app-with-ftp.md

 ###Can I set my own password?
-At this time your CloudSite password cannot be set to a custom password however it can be reset by clicking the **Reset Password** button.
+No, however it can be reset by clicking the **Reset Password** button on the right hand side.

 ###Can I create another FTP user?
 At this time we do not support additional FTP accounts per CloudSite.

 ###Where do I upload my files?
-Upload your files under **/site/wwwroot/**
+The webroot directory for your CloudSite is **/site/wwwroot/**

-###Import publishing file to FileZilla
+###Import publishing file in Filezilla
 We provide a XML file that you can import to Filezilla.
 This file saves your FTP connection to the Site Manager which makes it easier to connect.
 On the same **Publish** menu, click on the FileZilla icon to download the XML file.

 1. Launch FileZilla